+Disabilities and impairments can hinder the progress of children in their early years holding them from education and social development.
 Children who sustain disabilities following a road traffic crash frequently require long-term care and their quality of life is often poor.
 The excessive strain placed on families who have to care for their injured children may result in adults having to leave their jobs, leading to conditions of poverty.

 Road traffic fatality rates increase with age, reflecting the way children of different ages use the road.
 Children up to the age of nine years are more likely to be accompanied by parents when they travel, either in vehicles or as pedestrians, while older children tend to travel more independently, initially as pedestrians and later as cyclists, motorcyclists and finally drivers.
 The higher rates of injury among children aged 10 years and over is a result of this increased mobility as well as their increased tendency to exhibit risk-taking behaviours.

-In many countries, children are taught to ride bicycles as a form of recreation.
-In many parts of Asia, bicycles are also a common means of transport.
+In many countries, children are taught to ride bicycles as a form of recreation and in many parts of Asia, bicycles are also a common means of transport.
 This is reflected in the statistics.
 Cyclists constitute 3%-15% of children injured in traffic collisions and 2%-8% of child traffic-related fatalities around the world.
 Where motorcycles are commonly family vehicles, children may begin to travel on motorcycles at an early age, either sitting on the petrol tank or behind the driver.
 Globally, pedestrians form the single largest category of children involved in road traffic crashes.
 In high-income countries between 5% and 10% of children suffering road traffic injuries are pedestrians, while in low-income and middle-income countries the proportion ranges from 30% to 40%.
 Child pedestrian injury is highest in Africa and Asia where it is usual for people to walk along roads.